More on – Is Drug Addiction a Disease?

 If you are researching or studying the subject of addiction, you will come across many statements that addiction is a disease.
 Many professionals and government agencies present this statement in the guise of a proven theory.
 The idea can be very convincingly presented with plenty of scientific evidence and brain scan images.

-But if addiction can be overcome based on a completely different premise, this seems to disprove the necessity of believing that addiction is a disease.
-We will make this very clear to you in a moment.
+But if addiction can be overcome based on a completely different premise, this seems to disprove the necessity of believing that addiction is a just a physiological disease.

 What are the Advantages of Classifying Addiction as a Disease?